Frequently Asked Questions

 c.
 Be involved as a staff senate volunteer—this is a great way to try us out, do something positive to serve our campus, and meet people all over the campus.

 d.
 Nominate yourself for election as a staff senator and join the fun!
 Anyone run for the staff senate, although there are more exempt seats than non-exempt seats.
-Staff senators serve for 1 or 2 year terms.
+Staff senators serve for 2 year terms.